gadenbuie/garrickadenbuie-com/content/about.md

 />

 Hello, my name is Garrick Aden-Buie.
-I'm a data scientist at the [Moffitt Cancer Center][moffitt] where I work with [Dr. Travis Gerke][gerkelab] using R and the tools of data science to accelerate research in integrative molecular cancer epidemiology.
+I'm a data scientist at the [Moffitt Cancer Center][moffitt] where I work in the [Collaborative Data Services Core][moffitt-cdsc] using R, Shiny, and the tools of data science to accelerate research towards the prevention and cure of cancer.
 Previously, I was a Ph.D. candidate at the [University of South Florida][usf] in Tampa, FL in the [Department of Industrial and Management Sciences Engineering][usf-imse] where I helped develop a [smart home sensor technology system to enable healthy aging in-place](http://news.usf.edu/article/templates/?a=7974&z=220).

 I'm a passionate R user and educator.
 I build [web apps][garrick-apps] using [Shiny](https://shiny.rstudio.com/), [tools and packages][garrick-projects] for [R](http://r-project.org), and dynamic, interactive, reproducible reports using [R Markdown](https://rmarkdown.rstudio.com).